top of page

 Red Trail

-Recommended Route: For a truly spectacular outing, leaving the Visitor Center take the Red Trail (on the right).
+Recommended Route: For a truly spectacular outing, leaving the Visitor Center take the Red Trail.
 This path will slope upwards and take you along the edge of cliffs that follow the coastline.
 With farmer’s fields on one side, and the crashing Atlantic surf on the other, the dramatic views are unmatched.
 When you get to the Shepard’s Steps, walk 162 steps downhill.
 At the bottom of the flight, turn left on the trail and walk downhill until you are at shore level.
 Then, take the Blue Trail along the coast back to the Centre (around 2.5-miles).

 162 Steps from Red Trail to Blue Trail | Causeway Coastal Route, County Antrim, Northern Ireland